-The Office's Strategic Plan 2009-2012 outlines the Office's vision, mission and values, and provides a framework for the strategic direction for 2009 to 2012 with identifiable key measures of success.
+The Office's Strategic Plan 2009-2012 (Strategic Plan) provides a framework for the strategic direction of the Office with identifiable key measures of success.
 The Office's operational planning identifies how the key strategies in the Strategic Plan will be achieved through a detailed list of key projects, measures and targets.
-The Strategic Plan will be reviewed in 2012 to incorporate a range of new functions coming to the Office
+A review of the Strategic Plan is currently being finalised to incorporate a range of new functions coming to the Office.